ducdoan510/FSND/projects/02_trivia_api/starter/backend/README.md

 - Search quetions by search term
 - Post data: must have the key: searchTerm
-- Returns: A list of questions of same format as GET '/questions' where any question has the searchTerm in its question
+- Returns: A list of questions of same format as GET '/questions' where any question has the searchTerm in its question {
+    "success": True,
+    "questions": [{"id": "1", "question": "What is it?", "answer": "A pen", "category": "1", "difficulty": 1}], "total_questions": 2
+    "categories": {'1': "Sciences'}
+    "current_categories": null
+}

+GET '/categories/<category_id>/questions'
+- Get all questions that belong to a certain category (specified by category_id in the request URL)
+- Parameters: page
+- Returns: A list of questions that belong to a specified category.
+The format is same as result of GET '/questions' {
+    "success": True,
+    "questions": [{"id": "1", "question": "What is it?", "answer": "A pen", "category": "1", "difficulty": 1}], "total_questions": 2
+    "categories": {'1': "Sciences'}
+    "current_categories": null
+}

 POST '/quizzes'
 - Get a question for the next quiz